8 Reasons to Study Medicine

 A quick glance at our Medicine subject league table tells you that students at the majority of universities all find themselves in professional-level employment within six months of leaving.
-In fact, the lowest graduate prospects score is 98% – pretty good if you ask us.
 Provided you pass the degree, you’re almost guaranteed a place as a foundation doctor, firmly cementing your position on the first rung of the doctor career ladder.

 2. Doctor’s salaries

 It’s no secret that medical professionals are fairly well remunerated.
-The basic starting salary for Foundation Year 1 doctors is £22,636, increasing to £28,076 in Foundation Year 2.
+The basic starting salary for Foundation Year 1 doctors is around £23,000, increasing to around £28,000 in Foundation Year 2.
 Stay in the profession and you may well be earning six figures by the time it comes to retirement – now there's a compelling reason to study medicine.